kavinduUdhara/H7DT-04-AS-01/README.md

 - Students do not need to program for the backend process.
 Only the design is required.

 # project overview

+As a software developer, I was tasked with designing a static website for New Tech, a company that buys and sells quality electronic items.
+The purpose of this project was to demonstrate my knowledge of HTML and CSS. (according to the project)

+New Tech had been using a customer care service to order items over the phone but at their Annual General Meeting held on 20th January 2022, they decided to expand their selling rates and develop a fully functional e-commerce web application.
+They called for tenders from software development companies and my company was selected for the project.

+The website was designed using HTML, CSS, Bootstrap, and JavaScript.
+I had to make the design from scratch, without using templates, and I was free to add extra pages if needed.
+The focus was on the frontend design and I did not have to program for the backend process.

+The website had to include a customer login and registration page, a home page, product listing and single product view, a cart and watchlist, purchased history and invoicing, product adding and updating, advanced search, admin sign in, and an admin panel to manage products and users.
+I made use of input fields, dropdowns, buttons, checkboxes, radio buttons, navbars and sliders to enhance the functionality of the website.

+One of the challenges I faced during the development of this project was with CSS animations.
+I had to spend a lot of time researching and finding answers on Stack Overflow.
+However, I was able to overcome these obstacles and deliver a fully functional website that met the requirements of New Tech.

+This project not only helped me to improve my HTML and CSS skills but also provided me with a practical application of the technologies that I had learned.
+I am proud of my achievement and look forward to taking on similar projects in the future.

+special thank to Manula Hansaka mudunkotuwa for editing images for the project.

 - A Customer Login and Registration page.

 ![image](https://user-images.githubusercontent.com/88233364/211211630-a1027418-cb3a-4af8-87ed-3042c5b49df3.png)